No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

 6. Using Enzyme-Based Chemicals

-If you suspect that the source of the blockage is made of organic matter, then an effective method to remove it is using an enzyme-based chemical.
+If you suspect the blockage’s source is made of organic matter, then an enzyme-based chemical drain cleaner effectively removes it.
 These chemicals break down organic material to free the pipes.

-They can usually be found in any hardware store, but if you need a quick fix, it is possible to make your DIY alternative at home: mix baking soda, vinegar, and hot water in a bucket to make it.
+They can usually be found in any hardware store, but if you need a quick fix, it is possible to make your DIY alternative homemade drain cleaner: mix baking soda, vinegar, and hot water trick in a bucket to make it.
+This is better and safer for your pipes than regular drain cleaners.

-Once you have your solution ready, pour it into the bowl and allow it to work its way into the pipes.
+Once your solution is ready, pour it into the bowl and allow it to work its way into the pipes.
 As the answer is quite strong, it should break down any solid matter in the pipes causing the blockage.
 Additionally, you should note that this solution is better suited for organic matter, and other objects or hair will not be affected by it.
+And make sure to flush the blocked toilet drains with boiling water afterwards.

 - Toys and other objects children might have thrown in